May 25, 2026

 Gordon

 WMBD-TV, Peoria, IL…MARY GORDON has been promoted to news director for this Nexstar Media owned CBS affiliate.
-She’s been the Assignment Editor and Content Director and replaces MAGGIE GRINESTAFF.
-We told you two weeks ago Maggie was stepping down to spend more time with her young children.
-WMBD noted her departure in this story.
+She’s been the Assignment Editor and Content Director.and replaces SHAUN NEWELL.
+Shaun had been both GM and ND when he passed away in October, 2025.

 New News Director Openings: